TediCross/TediCross/README.md

  5. Make a copy of the file `example.settings.yaml` and name it `settings.yaml`
  6. Aquire a bot token for Telegram ([How to create a Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot)) and put it in the settings file
    - The Telegram bot must be able to access all messages.
 Talk to [@BotFather](https://t.me/BotFather) to disable privacy mode for the bot
+   - Do NOT use another bot you already have running.
+That will cause all sorts of weird problems.
+Make a new one
  7. Aquire a bot token for Discord ([How to create a Discord bot](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)) and put it in the settings file under `discord.token`. **NOTE** that the token is NOT the "Client Secret".
 The token is under the section "App bot user" further down the page
+   - Do NOT use another bot you already have running.
+That will cause all sorts of weird problems.
+Make a new one
  8. Add the Telegram bot to the Telegram chat
    - If the Telegram chat is a supergroup, the bot also needs to be admin of the group, or it won't get the messages.
 The creator of the supergroup is able to give it admin rights
  9. Add the Discord bot to the Discord server (https://discordapp.com/oauth2/authorize?client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=248832).
 This requires that you have admin rights on the server